IHE/HIE-Whitepaper/README.md

 This white paper will focus on explainin how IHE profiles are used to address interoperability aspects of document sharing and how they work together to solve common document sharing problems.
-The IHE White Paper,

-“[Template for XDS Affinity Domain Deployment Planning](https://www.ihe.net/Technical_Framework/upload/IHE_ITI_White_Paper_XDS_Affinity_Domain_Template_TI_2008-12-02.pdf)”, provides support for policy and deployment planning.
+The IHE White Paper “[Template for XDS Affinity Domain Deployment Planning](https://www.ihe.net/Technical_Framework/upload/IHE_ITI_White_Paper_XDS_Affinity_Domain_Template_TI_2008-12-02.pdf)”, provides support for policy and deployment planning.
 The IHE “[Document